 - Make passwords at least eight characters long (twelve or more is preferred)

-- Don't use a user name, a real name or company name
+- Don't use a username, a real name, or a company name

-- Don't use a dictionary word (even slang and foreign languages); a multi-word phrase is much better
+- Don't use a single dictionary word (even slang and foreign languages); a multi-word phrase is much better

 - It should be significantly different from previous passwords